General Rules of Ampute Football

 10. The rules of the game may be modified to accommodate the specific needs and abilities of amputee football players.

-Also Read General Rules of Practical Shooting
+Also Read General Rules of Archery

 I hope this helps!
 Let me know if you have any other questions.